Esri/spatial-framework-for-hadoop/sample-workflows/PointInPolygonAggregationSample/README.md

 ### Running the sample

+> This walk through assumes a local single node cluster.
+More setup is likely required for a remote cluster.

 This sample aggregates the count of earthquakes, average magnitude and min/max magnitudes, grouped by county.

 The output should look like this (without the column headers):